 The slow economic recovery increases challenges for Ozarks families

-Nearly 70% of families served by OFH choose between paying for food and utilities
+67% of families served by the food bank choose between paying for food and utilities

 The average family who accesses charitable food assistance in the Ozarks includes a member who has attained a high school degree, GED or college degree.
 And, many households served by Ozarks Food Harvest’s network actually have some form of employment, but they still struggle to meet their basic needs.
 An estimated 39 percent of households have a member who has worked within the last year.
 But unfortunately, in more than 75 percent of these homes, the most-employed individual is currently out of work.
 If not seeking employment, the family member is disabled, a caretaker or retired.

 Families in the Ozarks face challenges in affording adequate food to feed themselves and their families.
 Many exercise a variety of coping strategies to ensure they have enough food, such as purchasing inexpensive, unhealthy food to make ends meet.
-The Supplemental Nutrition Assistance Program—along with Ozarks Food Harvest’s member food pantries and feeding sites and The Food Bank’s programs like the Mobile Food Pantry—help families through hard times.
+The Supplemental Nutrition Assistance Program — along with Ozarks Food Harvest’s member food pantries and feeding sites — help families through hard times.

 Kids experiencing hunger are less likely to excel academically and socially.